Knowledge Base Sections ▾

 - Cline — API Configuration in the plugin, OpenAI Compatible

-- OpenClaw — environment variables or config.yaml
+- OpenClaw — environment variables or openclaw.json

 - Claude Code — ANTHROPIC_BASE_URL and ANTHROPIC_API_KEY variables